Change of Pace

 Change of Pace is an album by jazz saxophonist Johnny Griffin which was recorded in 1961 and released on the Riverside label.

 Reception

 The contemporaneous DownBeat reviewer commented that the "ensemble blend creates a fresh sound which, by itself, gives several of these pieces a texture sufficiently different from the accustomed to set them apart".
-The AllMusic site awarded the album 3 stars.
+AllMusic awarded the album 3 stars.
 Duck Baker in the May 2000 JazzTimes referred to it as a great album revealing the arranging skills of the leader to a new extent, and that the two bass mix was effective.

 Track listing

 All compositions by Johnny Griffin, except as indicated.